-1. Opening Capital of the accounting year is ascertained by preparing (Ans.
+Opening Capital of the accounting year is ascertained by preparing 1.
+(Ans.
 Opening Statement of Affairs) 2.
 Single Entry System can be adopted by (Ans.
 Small firms) 3.
 Profit = Closing Capital + - Capital Introduced - opening capital.
 (Ans.
-Drawings) 4.
-Which Generally Accepted Accounting Principle (GAAP) is ignored while using single entry system.(Ans.
-Dual Aspect Concept) 5.
-State any two limitations of single entry system.
-6. From incomplete records, it is possible to prepare (a) Ledger Accounts (b) Trial Balance (c) Statements of Affairs (d) None of these
+Drawings) Credit sales can be ascertained by preparing Account.
+4. (Ans.
+Total Debtors) Credit Purchases can be ascertained by preparing 5.
+Account.
+(Ans.
+Total Creditors) From incomplete records, it is possible to prepare 6. (a) LedgerAccounts (b) Trial Balance (c) Statements of Affairs (d) None of these (Ans.
+C)